BahreHailemariam/Predicting-Hospital-Readmission-Rates/README.md

 By leveraging **electronic health record (EHR)** data and other patient-level attributes, this solution helps healthcare providers proactively design interventions, improve outcomes, and optimize hospital resources.

 ---
+## 🎯 Objectives
+- Identify factors contributing to frequent hospital readmissions.
+- Develop a **predictive model** for readmission risk using historical EHR data.
+- Create actionable insights for **care management teams** to reduce preventable readmissions.
+- Build a **Power BI dashboard** for real-time visualization and operational monitoring.

+---